ModelingValueGroup/jdclare/README.md

 ##### How do you define a rule in JDclare?

 In JDclare you define a rule by constraining a property.
-A property is defined by a method on an interface without arguments and a return type and the method (or the method in the super class) has a @Property annotation : the name of the property is the name of the method, and the type of the property is the return type of the method.
+A property is defined by a method on an interface without arguments and a return type and the method (or the method in the super class) has a @Property annotation.
+The name of the property is the name of the method, and the type of the property is the return type of the method.
 In the example there is a property named output with type IOString.
-The body of the method defines the rule that describes the invariant : something that is always holds.
+The body of the method defines the rule that describes the invariant : something that always holds.
 In this example the rule sets the string "Hello Universe ..." to the output property.
 The @Override indicates that the property output already exists in the DUniverse.
 You can also define a rule outside a property - then you have to give the method a @Rule annotation.

 ##### Where does dSize() come from?

 dSize() is a property defined on DObject and because DUniverse extends from DObject the property is also defined on DUniverse.
 All objects that have state that can be changed must be instances of a Class that extends from DObject.
 The dSize() is a property with a rule that calculates the number of contained objects + 1.
-All other objects in Dclare are immutable: they typically inherit from DStruct.
+All other objects in Dclare that do not have state are immutable: they typically inherit from DStruct.
 All collections in JDclare are also immutable.

 *Example 2: EchoUniverse* [EchoUniverse](https://github.com/ModelingValueGroup/jdclare/blob/master/org.modelingvalue.jdclare.examples/src/org/modelingvalue/jdclare/examples/EchoUniverse.java)